 Charting the Pickup Braid

-Ayagaki: Charting the Pickup Braid, your personal workshop-in-a-book, will be shipping beginning May 5, 2014.
-Order yours today!
+Ayagaki: Charting the Pickup Braid, your personal workshop-in-a-book, is now shipping.
+ORDER YOURS TODAY!

 Artist’s StatementI enjoy kumihimo precisely because it is not a mindless activity – it demands my focus and attention, engaging the problem-solving part of my brain.
 Whether the structure is one that I am braiding for the first time or a familiar one, I am required to concentrate on the way the threads work together to form that particular braid.
 It forces me to pay close attention to the process instead of hurrying or looking ahead.
 The individual moves lead one to another predictably, and the structure, once understood, tells me what should come next.
 This peaceful, rhythmic flow added to the pleasure of the color interactions and handling the silk is the joy of kumihimo for me.